Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ![They-literally-replied](/assets/reply.png)

-<sub>Let's see if there would be some outcomes too.</sub>
+<sub>Let's see if there would be some outcomes too!</sub>

-<sub>This twitter thread [here](https://twitter.com/heidistephens/status/1271024307569901568) here filled my heart with all positivity.
+<sub>This twitter thread [here](https://twitter.com/heidistephens/status/1271024307569901568) filled my heart with all positivity.
 I wish things get better & someday soon we could atleast meet people normally!</sub>

 <sub>(My brave & kind) Daddy brought all my things back home from Delhi PG.
 So, now mommy have some more groceries & tubs (*that for the first time ever I bought with my own money*).
 And then my clothes, they're back home too (*I tried some of them.
 I'm happy they are loose XD*).
 And the hard disk, finally I've something to backup all my stuff again & be relieved.
 That's something as priority for tomorrow.</sub>